Philippe Lefebvre (organist)

 Philippe André Lefebvre (born 2 January 1949) is a French classical organist.
-He is one of three titular organists at Notre-Dame de Paris and has served as such since 1985.
+He served as co-titular-organist at Notre-Dame de Paris from 1985 to 2019, when he was replaced (ex post facto) by Thibault Fajoles.

 Life

 Born in Roubaix, Lefebvre first studied philosophy.
 He took a few lessons from Pierre Cochereau and following his advice, he went to study at the Conservatoire de Lille with Jeanne Joulain, then at the Conservatoire de Paris where he obtained first prizes in organ, improvisation, fugue and counterpoint.